Executive Director, email@example.com

 She brings more than 30 years of journalism experience to her work.
 Schaffer joined The Inquirer after earning a masters degree from the Medill School of Journalism, Northwestern University.
 For more than 20 years, she held a range of reporting and editing positions on the city desk, the national desk, in the business news department and was Business Editor when she left.

 As a federal court reporter, she helped write a series that won freedom for a man wrongly convicted of five murders.
 The stories led to the civil rights convictions of six Philadelphia homicide detectives and won several national journalism awards, including the 1978 Pulitzer Prize Gold Medal for Public Service.
 Also while covering federal courts, she broke the Philadelphia Abscam story about the FBI sting operation that used agents posing as Arab sheiks.
 She was sentenced to jail for six months for refusing to reveal her sources; the sentence was stayed on appeal.

 Schaffer serves on the Journalism Advisory Committee of the Ethics and Excellence in Journalism Foundation.
 She was a member of the 2011, 2012 and 2013 SXSW Accelerator Advisory Boards.
 She is a winner of the Manship Prize, awarded by Louisiana State University's Manship School of Mass Communication for innovative media work that has advanced citizens' understanding of challenges in the public arena.

-Currently, Schaffer serves as a speaker, researcher, trainer, author, consultant and Web publisher on the future of journalism.
+Currently, Schaffer serves as a speaker, researcher, trainer, author, consultant and Web publisher on the future of journalism, civic engagement and education.
 She is married to a Smithsonian Magazine editor and has two children.